How To Plant Japanese Maple Trees?

 When to plant?

 The best time to plant Japanese Maple is early spring or late winter.
-The ground should be thawed but the tree should not yet be in growth.
-By planting a tree that is still without leaves you will avoid possible trouble.
+The tree should be in dormancy; as a result, transplant shock will be minimal.

 A second good time is early autumn.
 This is when the weather is mild enough to promote rooting.
 The main thing is to have at least 30-40 days before the first frost.

-To plant better, choose a cloudy day instead of a sunny one.
-Better if it rained the day before, but if not then water the maple 1-2 days before planting.
-Also, the morning or evening is better than the middle of the day.
+Choose a cloudy day instead of a sunny one.
+It is better if it rained the day before; if not, water the maple 1-2 days before planting.

 Where to plant?

 The best place to plant a Japanese Maple is in partial sun.
 It should get about 6 hours of sun in the morning.
-The rest of the time it can spend in the shade and receive only reflected sunlight.
+The rest of the time can be spent in the shade and receives only reflected sunlight.

-As for the soil, it is better that it be well-drained.
-If you have clay in your yard, be sure to improve it with a soil conditioner.
+As for the soil, it should be well-drained.
+If you have clay in your yard, improve it with a soil conditioner.
 In general, though, most soils are suitable for growing this species of maple.

-Avoid planting the Japanese maple too close to a pond or stream as this can cause root disease.
-For this very reason, do not plant it close to where the water drains from the roof.
+Avoid planting the Japanese maple too close to a pond or stream, which can cause root disease.
+Therefore, please do not plant it near the water drains from the roof.

 How to plant?